soapboxfork/ombuds-spec/doc/endorsement.md

     }

 This buffer is encoded according to version 1.5.1 of Google's protocol buffer specification.
-It is prefixed with the 4 byte indicator that informs parsers that the following message is a Ombuds data-type.
+It is prefixed with the 4 byte indicator that informs parsers that the following bytes are an Ombuds record.
 An example of the total payload encoded in hex follows this format:

                       head |        protocol buffer   |